Los Haitises National Park

 Summary of Facts

-• Los Haitises National Park is located in the northeastern part of the Dominican Republic.
+• Los Haitises National Park is located in the northeastern Dominican Republic, primarily in Sabana de la Mar.

-• The park covers an area of approximately 826 square kilometers.
+• The park covers approximately 826 square kilometers.

-• Its unique geography includes limestone karsts, mangrove forests, and coastal ecosystems.
+• It features limestone karsts, mangrove forests, and coastal ecosystems.

-• The park is home to a diverse range of plant and animal species, some of which are endemic.
+• The park is home to diverse plant and animal species, including endemic ones.

-• Mangrove forests and ancient caves are the park’s standout features.
+• Mangrove forests and ancient caves are notable features.

 • The best time to visit is during the dry season from December to April.

-• Boat tours are the preferred way to explore the park’s waterways and wildlife.
+• Boat tours are the preferred method for exploring the park.

 Posted by